 10 Essential Tips to Get a Job as a Toy Designer

 Is becoming a toy designer your dream job?
 Let me tell you, being a toy designer is an extremely rewarding, inspiring and creative job.
 But the big question is, how do I get a job as a toy designer?
 You may find yourself also wondering; What do I do to gain toy design experience?
 How do I cross over from other industries if I already have experience as a product developer, graphic designer, or industrial designer?
-Whether you are making a change from a different industry to come into the toy industry, or looking to change roles in your already thriving toy career, these 10 tips are sure to help you land the toy job you’ve been dreaming about.
+Whether you are making a change from a different industry to come into the toy industry, or looking to change roles in your already thriving toy career, these 10 tips are sure to help you land the job in toy design that you've been dreaming of!

 1.Search The Top Toy Job Boards In The Industry